SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 ```

-The `ui5-deploy.yaml` file contains the configuration for building SAPUI5 applications to deploy to the runtime.
+The `ui5-deploy.yaml` file contains the configuration to build the SAPUI5 applications for deployment.
 It includes the builder and custom tasks.

-**builder**: Defines configurations for the build process.
-This includes specifying which resources to exclude during the build, such as test files and local service directories.
+**builder**: Defines the configuration for the build and for excluding certain resources from the build, such as test files and local service directories.

 **customTasks**: Specifies custom tasks to be executed during the build process.
 These tasks can perform various operations to enhance the deployment process.
 In this case: